-- (a) the death of a person; or - (b) a person to be admitted to a hospital as an in-patient for treatment for the injury.
+(b)a person to be admitted to a hospital as an inpatient for treatment for the injury.

-18 Meaning of "high potential incident"
+18 Meaning of high potential incident

-A "high potential incident" at a mine is an event, or a series of events, that causes or has the potential to cause a significant adverse effect on the safety or health of a person.
+A high potential incident at a mine is an event, or a series of events, that causes or has the potential to cause a significant adverse effect on the safety or health of a person.